Do PAC-Learners Learn the Marginal Distribution?

-We note that this simple observation generalizes the result of \cite{kulkarni1997learning} that UBME is sufficient for finitely coverable distribution families, as these are trivially STV-learnable.
-With this out of the way, we now move to the more involved direction, showing that STV-learnability fails necessity. \begin{theorem} There exists a class $(\mathscr{P},X,H)$ which is PAC-learnable in
+We note that this observation generalizes the result of \cite{kulkarni1997learning} that UBME is sufficient for PAC learning under finitely coverable distribution families as these have simple density estimators.
+With this out of the way we move to the more involved direction, showing intermediate density estimation fails necessity. \begin{theorem} There exists a class $(\mathscr{P},X,H)$ which is PAC-learnable in